EECS 183 Labs

 NOTE: If you move your project folder, you’ll have to reset the project’s working directory.

-Note: follow the instructions for Setting Up Project 1 in the Getting Started with Visual Studio document will put the starter files in the correct folder.
+Following the instructions for Setting Up Project 1 in the Getting Started with Visual Studio document will put the starter files in the correct folder.
+The only difference from Project 1 is that there are more starter files to add.
+These steps are replicated for project 4 in the video below.
+This process is the same for this lab, there will just be a different set of starter files.

 Verifying File IO and Project Setup